ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 3. Set the service name, and click **Create** to create an instance of the service.
 4. When the service instance is provisioned, click on **Add domain**.
 5. Enter your domain name and click **Next**.
-6. Setup your DNS records is an optional step and can be skipped for this tutorial. click on **Next**
+6. Setup your DNS records is an optional step and can be skipped for this tutorial. click on **Next**.
 7. When the name servers are assigned, configure your registrar or domain name provider to use the name servers listed.
 8. At this point you can click on **Cancel** to get back to the main page, after you've configured your registrar or the DNS provider, it may require up to 24 hours for the changes to take effect.